 Over time my confidence and voice grew and I started to speak up and self promote.
 I was fed up of the stereo typing of Assistants as little more than ‘tea and typing’ when we all know that they are the vital cogs of all industry.
 I became known among my peers and this resulted in me winning several regional, national and international awards and raising my profile.

-My Super Connector is committed to helping clients to achieve visibility, to have a voice and to create and add value in their lives.
+My Super Connector is committed to helping professional women to achieve visibility, to have a voice and to create and add value in their lives.
 For the world to change we need to change the world.

-In retrospect, my role today as my client’s most valued accomplice might have been predicated.
+In retrospect, my role today as my client’s most valued accomplice might have been predicted.
 Communication is in my genes.

 Beyond my personal network of empowered men and women I count my husband and the love of my life Michael as my greatest champion.
-True to form, we met online and are happily married and based in leafy South Croydon.
+True to form, we met online and are happily married and based in beautiful South Devon.